apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

 ###Example 7: Dropping a table with different file formats
 The following example shows the result of dropping a table when multiple file formats exists in the directory.
 In this scenario, the `sales_dir` table resides in the `dfs.sales` workspace and contains Parquet, CSV, and JSON files.

-Running `ls` on `sales_dir` shows that different file types exist in the directory.
+Running `ls` on `sales_dir` shows the different file types that exist in the directory.

        $ cd sales_dir/
        $ ls
        0_0_0.parquet	sales_a.csv	sales_b.json	sales_c.parquet

-Issuing the `DROP TABLE` command on the directory results in an error.
+Issuing the DROP TABLE command on the directory results in an error.

        0: jdbc:drill:zk=local> drop table dfs.sales.sales_dir;

        Error: VALIDATION ERROR: Table contains different file formats.
        Drop Table is only supported for directories that contain homogeneous file formats consumable by Drill [Error Id: 062f68c9-f2cd-4033-9b3d-182146a96904 on 10.250.56.218:31010] (state=,code=0)